zschaeffer/dsp/05b-python_advanced.md

 ### Regular Expressions, Dictionary, Writing to CSV File

 This question has multiple parts, and will take **20+ hours** to complete, depending on your python proficiency level.
 Knowing these skills will be extremely beneficial during the first few weeks of the bootcamp.
+Note:  Do not use Pandas library to complete this section.

 For Part 1, use of regular expressions is optional.
-Work can be completed using a programming approach of your preference.

 ---